Tennessee-class cruiser: Development

 Several design issues on the new cruisers had to be worked out by C&R before a proposed design could be finalized.
 Bowles was concerned over what he considered inadequate protection in the Pennsylvanias, especially the thin deck armor near the main magazines.
 British designs placed these magazines well below the ship's waterline and far back from her sides but tended to be much smaller than in US designs.
 Since US cruisers generally carried heavier armament than their British counterparts, this necessitated magazines with greater volume to ensure adequate ammunition.
-In his 14,500 proposed design labeled "F," Bowles extended the casemate armor to include the turrets and increased the ship's beam slightly to compensate for the added weight.
+In his 14,500-ton proposed design labeled "F," Bowles extended the casemate armor to include the turrets and increased the ship's beam slightly to compensate for the added weight.
 He also wanted to make the side armor one inch thinner than in the Pennsylvanias and concentrate the 6-inch guns at the ends of the ships to increase the areas covered by their protection.

 There was also the question of whether any new armament should be included in the proposed cruiser.
 New weapons under consideration included a 10 in heavy gun and a 7 in secondary gun.
 The 7-inch gun was especially scrutinized since its shell was the heaviest that could be handled manually.
 Proposed design "G" included both these weapons; however, Bradford suspected that, due to the issue of weight, the 8-inch cannons used in the Pennsylvanias might be more practical as main armament.
 The weight of four 10-inch and 16 7-inch guns was such that the armor over the casemates would have to be reduced to 1.5 in for flat surfaces and by 1 in for the outside slopes.
 Proposed design "H," armed with four 10-inch and 16 6 in guns, offered better protection, with 5 in of casemate armor extended from top to bottom between the two turrets to protect ammunition for the 3 in anti-torpedo boat guns.
 This was the design submitted to the Secretary of the Navy on 31 July 1901 with a request to include two additional 3-inch guns and greater isolation of the 6-inch battery.